It seems you are offline. Please check your connection and try again.

 These are shared temporary numbers on real TDC, Telenor, Telia and 3 networks.
 Want a different country?
 Browse our free SMS numbers online and pick any region.
 Hit refresh and the latest texts show up.

-These lines are public.
+These numbers are public.
 Anyone can open the same page and see your incoming text, so never use them for a personal account or anything you care about.
-For that, grab a private Danish line.
+For that, grab a private Danish number.

 Which apps actually deliver to a free Denmark number